PART ONE: ANACHRONISM

 "Not that," said Bonnie.
 "The stone ball thing.
 What was that?"

 Bonnie and Nick turned to me.
 I was still crouched down on the ground, taking short, gasping breaths.
 I tried to calm my racing heart, but I couldn't get rid of the image of the burning eye embedded in the heart of the stone.
-The Palantir?
+The Palantír?
 What was that?
-I had no idea.
-It wasn't good.
-Or maybe it had originally been good but had now become corrupted.
+I had no idea, and I wouldn't find out until much later; however, I did know that it wasn't good—or maybe it had originally been good but had now become corrupted.
+But things that had a way of trapping my attention like that tended to be bad news.

 "Yeah?"
-I stood upright and grinned at Nick.
+I stood and grinned at Nick.
 "That was wild, huh?
-Everyone was freaking out—I thought somebody had died.
+Everyone was freaking out.
+When I heard the screams from the other room, I thought somebody had died.
 Turns out it was just a rolling rock.
 What did Legolas call it?
 The Planter?
 It didn't look like a plant."

 Nick and Bonnie stared at me.
 I could see their brains working behind their eyes, trying to figure out if I was serious or not.